ngs-mstb/micgent/README.md

 ## Automated testing suite

 The software includes a testing suite that is composed from both unit tests and integration tests.
-The integration tests include checks for determinism.
+The integration tests cover assembling various common and corner cases and comparing against the expected outputs.
+They also include checks for determinism.
 Those are implemented by running the same set of samples in multiple replicates and in several batches, and then comparing outputs for complete identity across replicates and batches.

 The anonymized input sequencing reads used in the tests are available from [Zenodo NGS-MSTB community page](https://zenodo.org/communities/ngs-mstb).